 We took the inspiration to make this dish during our travels in the Piedmont Region in Italy, where we tasted fantastic porcini mushroom risotto and stuffed plins (which look like a small local version of ravioli).

-We make it frequently and enjoy this recipe as a main dish with different types of mushrooms as. aside dish, like this air-fried oyster mushrooms.
+We make it frequently and enjoy this recipe as a main dish with different types of mushrooms. aside dish, like this air-fried oyster mushrooms.
 It is also during this time of the year that we make other recipes calling for porcini mushrooms such as the Holiday Nut Roast, Stuffed Onions, and herbs stuffed mushrooms.

 Jump to: